Rob Simmons: 2010 U.S. Senate campaign

 On March 15, 2009, Simmons announced his intention to challenge Senator Chris Dodd for the United States Senate in 2010.
 A May 2009 poll showed Simmons leading Dodd by six points, with the lead growing to 13 points in a December 2009 poll.
 Sen. Chris Dodd however announced in January 2010 that he would not be seeking re-election to the U.S. Senate due to high pressure from the Democratic Party leaders, falling poll numbers, and controversy over business dealings with Countrywide Financial.

 While Simmons originally led in the polls early on, Linda McMahon gained traction on him in the primary and won at the Republican convention.
 McMahon, a billionaire, spent more than $22 million through the primary, while Simmons spent under $3 million.
 Simmons was deeply disappointed by his loss and later suspended his campaign.
 In late July – two weeks before the primary – however, he re-entered the race by airing TV ads, participating in debates, and accepting interviews with editorial boards.
 Simmons, however, went on to lose the primary to McMahon.
 General election polls showed Simmons as the more electable candidate, and McMahon would lose the election by 12%.

 Later career

 In 2014, he controversially endorsed Democrat Andrew Maynard for re-election to the Connecticut State Senate, despite the fact that Maynard was incapable of fulfilling his duties due to a brain injury that he had suffered.
 This was done so that Senator Maynard would be able to enjoy the retirement benefits of a state employee, which he otherwise would not have been entitled to as a four-term senator.
-On the Lee Elcee Show radio program, Simmons reflected on how Maynard had introduced his daughter and her husband.
+On the Lee Elci Show radio program, Simmons reflected on how Maynard had introduced his daughter and her husband.